ShaunYearStrong/ShaunYearStrong.github.io/_posts/2015-01-30-new-years-resolutions.markdown

 layout: post
 title:  "New year, new you (or me)"
 date:   2015-01-30 13:00
-categories: personal career
+categories: personal, career
-tags: personal career
+tags: personal, career
 ---
 <p class="post__excerpt">My aim for the year ahead</p>